PGA Betting Guide for the Wells Fargo Championship

-Below, we will cover the best bets for the Wells Fargo Championship based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.
+Below, we will cover the best bets for the Wells Fargo Championship based on current form, course fit, and -- of course -- the value of their odds over at Golf odds.

-For more info on Quail Hollow Club along with this week's key stats and comparable courses, check out the course primer.
+For more info on TPC Potomac at Avenel Farm along with key stats and win simulations, check out Brandon Gdula's article.

 At the Top

 Corey Conners (+1700) - With one of the sweetest swings on Tour and a couple of years of consistent performance, Conners fits the profile of a breakout candidate to earn his second PGA Tour win this week.
 He ranks 33rd in strokes gained: approach so far this season, but with season-long finishes of 9th, 12th, and 9th the last three years we are perfectly fine projecting improvement from Conners the rest of the season.